vocativ-dataviz/starter/README.md

 + `gulp`
 + Develop
 + Want to show internally? `gulp github` and see it at <http://vocativ-dataviz.github.io/NEW-PROJECT/>
-+ Ready to deploy? `gulp publish` and see it at <http://interactives.s3.amazonaws.com/NEW-PROJECT>
++ Ready to deploy? `gulp publish` and see it at <http://interactives.s3.amazonaws.com/NEW-PROJECT/>
 + Want to run gulp and upload to GitHub whenever you quit? `npm work`

 ## Application structure
 This starter is a jumping-off-point for all sorts of different interactive dataviz.
 It tries to take care of all the things you don't want to think of so you can move quickly, but leaving enough room for anything to be possible.

-#### app.coffee
+#### /coffee/app.coffee
 This is the main file for the app, where initial variables are defined, data is loaded, and the proper function to visualize the data is called.

-#### map.coffee
+#### /coffee/map.coffee
 If you'd like to map some data, this file defines the mapData() function which automatically pulls data from the **data** variable.
 You will need to modify the code to properly accept whatever shape your data is in.

+#### /stylus/style.styl
+The master style / CSS file is **/stylus/style.styl**, all other .styl files need to be included with **@import** in style.styl to be compiled into the final style.css file.

+#### /mustache/partials/body.mustache
+This is the only HTML file you need to be modifying, in most cases.

 ## So you wanna deploy an interactive?
 Follow this basic checklist!